wragge/dfat-documents-web/_volumes/volume-23-the-negotiation-of-the-australia-new-zealand-closer-economic-relations-trade-agreement-1983/96-record-of-meeting-between-commonwealth-and-state-governments.md

 ---
+doc_date: '1980-04-22'
+doc_num: 96
+doc_order: 96
+naa_refs:
+- naa_barcode: 1509875
+  naa_control_symbol: 370/1/19/18 PART 17
+  naa_series: A1838
+  reference: '[NAA: A1838, 370/1119/18, xvii]'
-title: "96 Record of Meeting between Commonwealth and State Governments"
+title: Record of Meeting between Commonwealth and State Governments
-volume: "Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983"
+vol_full_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement, 1983'
-doc_id: 8966
 vol_id: 23
-doc_date: 1980-04-22
+vol_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983'
 ---

-# 96 Record of Meeting between Commonwealth and State Governments

-## Canberra, 22 April 1980
+Canberra, 22 April 1980

-## Commonwealth/State Meeting on the Future Australian - New Zealand Trade and Economic Relationship, Canberra, 15 April 1980(1)
+## Commonwealth/State Meeting on the Future Australian - New Zealand Trade and Economic Relationship, Canberra, 15 April 1980[(1)](#f1)

-The meeting was chaired by Dr V. FitzGerald (PM&amp;C)-a list of persons present at the meeting is attached.
+The meeting was chaired by Dr V. FitzGerald (PM&C)-a list of persons present at the meeting is attached.
 (N[orthem] T[erritory] was unable to send a representative.)

 ### Dr FitzGerald